PasinduSenanayake/demo-backend/README.md

 * A battery is not unique by the name.

 * The postal codes are only related to Australia.
-(4 Digits code with trailing zeros)
+(4 Digits code with leading zeros)

 ### Application